-Wix is a drag ‘n’ drop system that is nothing more that WYSIWYG.
+Wix is a drag-and-drop system that is nothing more than WYSIWYG.
 The boxes you drop onto a template allow you to create content.
 You lay out the pages depending on the content boxes you add to any specific page.
-If you do not know any code, know only a little or just want to build something quickly, the Wix drag ‘n’ drop system is perfect for that kind of user.
+If you do not know any code, know only a little, or just want to build something quickly, the Wix drag ‘n’ drop system is perfect for that kind of user.
 However, it is limited as you cannot make major modifications like you can with WordPress.

-When you use an open source platform, it means the code can be accessed and modified by anyone.
-It also means that you could potentially create your own theme or plugin and use that new code as a product yourself, or you can either sell or offer to other website owners for free.
+When you use an open-source platform, it means the code can be accessed and modified by anyone.
+It also means that you could potentially create your own theme or plugin and use that new code as a product yourself, or you can either sell or offer it to other website owners for free.

 So even though there are only so many themes available directly through the WordPress directory, variations of these exist through the WordPress community making endless possibilities on what you can create with your website.

 Because Wix is not open source, there is no way to create modified themes or options.
 The Wix system, as a result, offers far fewer options in the way of themes or apps.
 However, with fewer of them developed, this generally means that the ones that do exist are of good quality.